redis/redis-doc/docs/reference/cluster-spec.md

 **Note**: A reference implementation of the CRC16 algorithm used is available in the Appendix A of this document.

-Keys hash tags
+### Hash tags
----

 There is an exception for the computation of the hash slot that is used in order to implement **hash tags**.
 Hash tags are a way to ensure that multiple keys are allocated in the same hash slot.
 This is used in order to implement multi-key operations in Redis Cluster.

-In order to implement hash tags, the hash slot for a key is computed in a slightly different way in certain conditions.
+To implement hash tags, the hash slot for a key is computed in a slightly different way in certain conditions.
 If the key contains a "{...}" pattern only the substring between `{` and `}` is hashed in order to obtain the hash slot.
 However since it is